solids4foam/solids4foam/applications/scripts/README.md

 __1.__ `symmetryPlane` in `foam-extend` becomes `symmetry` in `OpenFOAM`.

-`blockMeshDict` is located and every occurrence of `symmetryPlane` keyword is updated:
+`blockMeshDict` is located, and every occurrence of `symmetryPlane` keyword is updated:

 ```c++
 patches